When is a HMO licence required?

 A good resource on HMOs and the requirements, in general, can be found on Shelter.

-What happens if I don’t have one?
+What happens if I don’t have an HMO licence?

 If a HMO is unlicenced the landlord can be criminally prosecuted and face an unlimited fine.